 I’m often asked questions about what to pack for Australia.
-What to pack depends on lots of things – are you looking for things to take to Australia for a holiday, for a backpacking adventure or are you moving permanently to Australia and wondering what should be on your Australia packing list?!
+What to pack for Australia depends on lots of things – are you looking for things to take to Australia for a holiday, for a backpacking adventure or are you moving to Australia permanently and wondering what should be on your Australia packing list?!

 This post about Australia What to pack contains affiliate links.
 The full disclosure is available in the footer.

 For this article, I’m going to assume that you’re moving to Australia or travelling to Australia for a long period of time and we’re going to talk about what to pack for Australia in your hand luggage as well as in your suitcase.
 You might be sending a shipping container of things or some luggage via a luggage delivery service separately too, so this post will also help you work out the important things to keep with you.

 Don’t forget, if you need a shipping quote you can save time by using my inquiry form here to get up to five shipping quotes.
 Plus you can use my Send My Bag discount link to get 5% off baggage sending services so your bag can be delivered right to your door in Australia.
 Too easy!

 Travel checklist Australia: What goes in your hand luggage?